hirokiadachi/Anomaly-detection-on-MVTec/README.md

 - category: Please select the category that you want to evaluate.

 ## Dataset
-This implementation presupporses using **MVTec AD**, so if you'd like to excuse this, you should get MVTec AD bellow link.
+This implementation presupporses to use **MVTec AD**, so if you'd like to excuse this, you should get MVTec AD bellow link.
 MVTec AD: https://www.mvtec.com/company/research/datasets/mvtec-ad